-Did you know that at midlife, a women's brain literally rewires itself?
+Did you know that at midlife, a woman’s brain literally rewires itself?

 One day she wakes up and wonders ‘What about me?’.
 And whereas before she was quite happy to cater to everyone’s needs, perhaps even feel important by this, she may now start to find this very frustrating, and wish she had more time to herself.
 It makes sense that the relationships we had up to now will change because we are different, our brains have changed.
 At this time in our life, our relationship neurons rewire so that our attention shifts to ourselves and we can perfectly deal with our stuff.

-Our Autonomic Nervous System (ANS) governs our internal organs.
+Your Autonomic Nervous System (ANS) governs your internal organs.
 It also activates the Sympathetic Nervous System (SNS) and Parasympathetic Nervous System (PNS).
-The PNS is the pause button, the deposit into our health bank, it is where healing can occur.
+The PNS is the pause button, the deposit into your health bank, it is where healing can occur.
 I believe this is where all the magic happens.
-Our SNS is our fight or flight state.
-It is a state of stress and withdrawals from our health bank.
-Our ANS takes our thoughts and beliefs and turns them into matter which form our DNA and become our cells.
-In other words, our ANS takes how we view our world and turns it into our state of health.
+Your SNS is your fight or flight state.
+It is a state of stress and withdrawals fromy our health bank.
+Your ANS takes your thoughts and beliefs and turns them into the matter which forms your DNA and becomes your cells.
+In other words, our ANS takes how you view our world and turns it into your state of health.
 WOW, that’s powerful.
-This means that the way we see our transition to menopause will create our reality.
+This means that the way you see your transition to menopause will create your reality.

-Let's look briefly at Pre-Menstrual Syndrome.
-Our menstrual cycle is a powerful self-development system build right into us.
-In the last part of our luteal phase, so just before menstruation, our left and right brain hemispheres connect really well, and our intuition is heightened.
-All those things that come up when we are 'pre-menstrual' are fantastic clues as to what is no longer working for us.
-When we don’t deal with these aspects, but rather push them down, they pop up in Perimenopause as our body starts to speak louder.
-At this time our body wisdom may bring old issues to light and give us an opportunity to deal with them so that we can experience joy and a wonderful second part of our lives.
+Your menstrual cycle is a powerful self-development system build right into us.
+In the last part of your luteal phase, so just before menstruation, your left and right brain hemispheres connect really well, and your intuition is heightened.
+All those things that come up when you are pre-menstrual are fantastic clues as to what is no longer working for you.
+When you don’t deal with these aspects, but rather push them down, they pop up in Perimenopause as your body starts to speak louder.
+At this time your body wisdom may bring old issues to light and give you an opportunity to deal with them so that you can experience joy and a wonderful second part of your life.
 It can be an exciting new development stage instead of something to be dreaded.
-As I mentioned earlier, our relationship neurons rewire so that the attention shifts to ourselves and we are equipped to perfectly deal with all the 'stuff' from our past that we have kept tucked away or maybe we thought we had dealt with.
+As I mentioned earlier, your relationship neurons rewire so that the attention shifts to yourself and you are equipped to perfectly deal with all the ‘stuff’ from your past that you have kept tucked away or maybe you thought you had dealt with.

-As you can imagine, there are many hormonal changes happening in our brain during Perimenopause.
+As you can imagine, there are many hormonal changes happening in your brain during Perimenopause.
 It feels like a whole new conversation needs to be had about this part of the topic, so let me briefly explain just one aspect of this to illustrate the earlier point of needing to deal with past issues.
-At midlife our Estrogen and Progesterone bind to our receptors which are very prolific in our amygdala and hippo campus.
+At midlife your Estrogen and Progesterone bind to your receptors which are very prolific in your amygdala and hippo campus.
 These areas are responsible for creating and retrieving memories.
-And this is how our brains bring up all the aspects of our past that we have not dealt with.
-Can you see now how cleverly our whole body, mind and hormones have orchestrated this time in our life to be the best personal development coach and given this to us as a gift?
+And this is how your brain brings up all the aspects of your past that you have not dealt with.
+Can you see now how cleverly your whole body, mind, and hormones have orchestrated this time in your life to be the best personal development coach and given this to you as a gift?

-What comes up for us now that has been dormant is an opportunity to explore new aspects of ourselves, to uncover destructive beliefs and allow ourselves a healthier, more resilient and joyful life.
-At midlife new dreams are discovered, new creativity is uncovered (as part of this divine process) and I think we are at a crossroad, torn between the old ways we have known and the new ways we have begun to dream of.
+What comes up for you now that has been dormant is an opportunity to explore new aspects of yourself, to uncover destructive beliefs, and allow yourself a healthier, more resilient, and joyful life.
+At midlife new dreams are discovered, new creativity is uncovered (as part of this divine process) and I think we are at a crossroad, torn between the old ways you have known and the new ways you have begun to dream of.